Sarah Huffman

-Sarah Eileen Huffman (born March 5, 1984) is an American former professional soccer player who last played for Portland Thorns FC of the NWSL.
+Sarah Eileen Huffman (born March 5, 1984) is an American former professional soccer player who played as a midfielder.

 Early life

 Huffman was born in Danbury, Connecticut.
 She grew up in Flower Mound, Texas and attended Marcus High School.

 University of Virginia

 Huffman attended the University of Virginia.
 A four-year starter, she is one of the top players in the school's history.
 She was a two-time NSCAA All-American, a two-time Soccer America MVP, and a three-time first team All-ACC selection.

 In 2004, she was named the ACC Defensive Player of the Year and was also Co-MVP of the ACC Tournament as the Cavaliers won the first conference championship in school history.
 She was named Virginia State Player of the Year and was a finalist for Soccer Buzz National Player of the Year.

 As a senior in 2005, she was named Soccer Buzz All-American, Soccer America MVP, and NSCAA All-American.

 She ended her collegiate career with 12 goals and 28 assists (second most assists in school history).